rgmax/telegram-bot-starter-pack/README.md

 # Telegram bot starter pack

 ## Quick start
-Add your bot token in `config/telegram.json` and run `npm start` and start chatting with your bot.
+Add your bot token in `config/telegram.json` and run `npm run start:dev` and start chatting with your bot.

 ## State
 Bot decides to do next action based on received command or any non-command message.